dinngo/furucombo-contract/CHAINEDINPUT.md

 # Chained Input Guideline

-Chained Input if for handling the calling parameter of Furucombo dynamically.
+Chained Input is for handling the calling parameter of Furucombo dynamically.
 The details includes config setup and common use cases.
 Please make sure to review the document.

 ## Structure